Reading time: ( words)

 VERY IMPORTANT: When flying into the Galapagos, immigration requires that all visitors pay for the following two items in cash only:

-It is highly recommended that you have these amounts on you in cash before arriving at the airport.
+It is highly recommended that you have these amounts in cash before arriving at the airport.

 METROJOURNEYS TIP: See airfare that looks incredibly cheap?
-Always be sure to double-check and make sure that said airfare includes checked baggage (often, they don’t!).
+Always double-check and ensure that said airfare includes checked baggage (often, they don’t!).
 If in doubt, be sure to ask your airline!

-Taking into account that the only airlines that fly to the Galapagos are LATAM, Avianca, and TAME, it’s important to look at the benefits that you’d like to have upon purchasing your flight to the Galapagos, be it through the airlines themselves or travel agencies, such as Metrojourneys!
+Taking into account that the only airlines that fly to the Galapagos are LATAM and Avianca, to know how to get to Galapagos, it’s essential to look at the benefits that you’d like to have upon purchasing your flight to the Galapagos, be it through the airlines themselves or travel agencies, such as Metrojourneys!

-We strongly recommend that you plan your trip or book your tour before buying your plane tickets so you don’t have to travel long distances between islands on a speedboat or incur more expenses by having to board an interisland flight to align with your cruise schedule or the things you have planned for your trip.
+We strongly recommend that the best way to get to the Galapagos Islands it’s planning your trip or book your tour before buying your plane tickets, so you don’t have to travel long distances between islands on a speedboat or incur more expenses getting to Galapagos on an interisland flight to align with your cruise schedule or the things you have planned for your trip.

 Worth noting is that our airfare prices include the following benefits: